"I could take over the universe with this army if I could ever get all their weapons pointed in the same direction."

 He had not demanded the Sergeant's nocturnal company on the grounds that there were Things in his closet since he was four.

 — Miles worried about 'Things' growing in his new bathroom.
 Warrior's Apprentice

 "Other people get to hallucinate orgies and giant cicadas and things.
 What do I get?
 Relatives.
 I can see relatives when I'm conscious.
 It's not fair..."

 — Miles thinking Ivan is another hallucination.
 Warrior's Apprentice

 "Ivan, one of these days somebody is going to pull out a weapon and plug you, and you're going to die in bewilderment, crying, 'What did I say?
 What did I say?'"

-— Miles on Ivan's lack of tact.
+— Miles on Ivan's lack of tact, and Ivan's response.
 Warrior's Apprentice

 "When the time came to leap in faith, whether you had your eyes open or closed or screamed all the way down or not made no practical difference."